arshavirmirzakhani/Basic/README.md

 ## about

-welcome to Basic game engine github repository , this game engine is designed to be simple Basic is made crossplatform by turning game data into c++ source code (or project files) to give user freedom of compilation/deployment proccess
+Welcome to Basic, a game engine designed for simple games.
+With its easy-to-use, lightweight and portable Lua-based scripting engine, Basic gives users the freedom to compile and deploy games with source code or project files.

 ## features